26 Sights in Catania, Italy (with Map and Images)

 13. Pozzo di Gammazita

-The Pozzo di Gammazita is a site located in the historic center of Catania, in the south-west of the city adjacent to the ancient city walls called the curtain of Gamma Zita at the homonymous courtyard, and refers to a legendary story that took place at the time of the Angevin domination in Sicily, during the War of the Vespers.
+The Pozzo di Gammazita is a site located in the historic center of Catania, in the south-west area of the city adjacent to the ancient city walls called the curtain of Gamma Zita near the courtyard of the same name, and refers to a legendary story that took place at the time of the Angevin domination in Sicily, during the War of the Vespers.

 14. Fontana di Cerere

-The fountain of Ceres, also known as "fountain of the village" or in the local language Matapallara dô Buŗgu or Ma'pallara dô Buŗgu or Tapallara dô Buŗgu, is a hydraulic and sculptural work of the city of Catania, now located in the center of Piazza Cavour, popularly called "Piazza Borgo", from the homonymous district.
+The Fountain of Ceres, also known as the "fountain of the Borgo" or in the local language Matapallara dô Buŗgu or Ma'pallara dô Buŗgu or Tapallara dô Buŗgu, is a hydraulic and sculptural work of the city of Catania, today located in the center of Piazza Cavour, popularly known as "Piazza Borgo", from the district of the same name.

 15. Chiesa di San Michele Arcangelo ai Minoriti